Character-Centered Dialogue Generation from Scene-Level Prompts: Supplementary Material

-\paragraph{Robustness to Model Substitution.} Our modular pipeline decouples each stage (video, dialogue, speech) using intermediate natural-language representations.
+Our modular pipeline decouples each stage (video, dialogue, speech) using intermediate natural-language representations.
 When we substitute the visual module (e.g., replacing Text2Story with Mochi or Vlogger), downstream components remain stable.
 As illustrated in Figure~\ref{fig:ablation_study}, quality degrades only locally (e.g., visual-semantic alignment) without cascading failures.
 This architecture supports component-level improvements and domain transfer without retraining the full pipeline.